microhomie/microhomie/docs/reference/device.rst

 .. method:: HomieDevice.unsubscribe(self, topic)

-    This method is used to unsubscribe a topic.
+    Async method to unsubscribe from the given topic.

     The arguments are: